J-Hwang7/Python-Intrusion-Detection-System/README.md

 **Creating IDS**

-In a Linux terminal, create a new directory to house this project.
+In an Administrator PowerShell terminal, create a new directory to house this project.

 Afterwards, run these commands in the directory to install **Scapy** onto your machine.
 ```